dixudx/tumblr-crawler/README.md

 You can set `TIMEOUT` to another value, e.g. 50, according to your network quality.

+And this script will retry downloading the images or videos several times (default value is 5).

 You can also only download photos or videos by commenting